ibericode/mailchimp-for-wordpress/readme.txt

 MailChimp for WordPress lets you create a highly customizable sign-up form.
 You can show the form anywhere you want using a simple shortcode, widget or template function.
 You can also add MailChimp sign-up checkboxes to various other forms on your site, like your comment or contact forms.

 = MailChimp Sign-Up Forms =
 Easily create sign-up forms for your MailChimp list(s).
-Display the form using a simple shortcode, widget or PHP function.
+Display the form anywhere on your site using the built-in shortcode, widget or PHP function.

 = Newsletter Sign-Up Checkboxes =
 Add MailChimp sign-up checkboxes to *any* form on your site.
 The plugin comes with built-in integration for your comment form, Contact Form 7, WooCommerce checkout and many more so people can subscribe to your MailChimp list from any form on your site.